Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 2 comments

-Seshan Sarma says a couple of years ago
+Seshan Sarma says 3 years ago

 Hi David.
 Thanks for the reply.
 Super beam is in fact the regimen pioneered by Univ of Arkansas.
 Exactly as you said.
 It is an aggressive treatment.
 I’m willing to give this the best shot right up front.
 Let’s see what happens.